• Skip to primary navigation

 This Vietnamese Macaroni Soup with Pork Ribs (Sup Nui Suon Heo) is light yet filling.
 It is great for breakfast as well as lunch.

-5 from 5 votes
+4.88 from 8 votes

-Prep Time: 15 minutes
+Prep: 15 minutes

-Cook Time: 1 hour 15 minutes
+Cook: 1 hour 15 minutes

-Total Time: 1 hour 30 minutes
+Total: 1 hour 30 minutes

 Servings: 4 people